-The radio shop will manage the department inventory of BWC devices.
-The district or unit administrative sergeant will work with the radio shop for accurate accounting of BWCs assigned to district or unit personnel.
+VMU will manage the department inventory of BWC devices.
+The district or unit administrative sergeant will work with VMU for accurate accounting of BWCs assigned to district or unit personnel.

 SECTION 7.
 BWC TESTING AND MECHANICAL FAILURES

 Officers wearing a BWC must test the functioning of the BWC in accordance with their training at the beginning of each shift.
 Officers may not wear a BWC that fails the daily test.
 If an officer becomes aware of a BWC malfunction during their shift, they must exchange the BWC as soon as practically possible.